 The Crew 2, in terms of wheel support, is a shocking disappointment compared to the original game.
-Unlike most racing games, the wheel is treated as just another gamepad input, which which feels nothing like an actual steering wheel.
+Unlike most racing games, the wheel is treated as just another gamepad input, which feels nothing like an actual steering wheel.
 The default settings even include the deadzone you would use for a joystick.
 I'm guessing this is a result of having motorcycles, boats and planes in addition to cars as playable vehicles.
 Since you wouldn't be able to use normal car controls and force feedback in those other vehicles, they just removed it entirely.

 On the plus side, the Thrustmaster TMX and T150 are fully supported and have all the buttons properly mapped and displayed in the UI.
 Unfortunately, the force feedback is more annoying than anything else.
 The wheel vibrates whenever you use the boost, and there is very little useful forces felt while driving.